Exploring the Rich Tapestry of Rwandan Traditional Weddings

 Engagement and Pre-Wedding Rituals

 The journey to marriage in Rwanda typically begins with a significant engagement period known as "Gukwa."
-During this time, the families of the couple are formally introduced, and negotiations relating to the bridal dowry, or "Ikigage," commences.
-This dowry, often in the form of livestock, money, or other valuable goods, is a symbol of respect and acknowledgment of the bride's family.
+During this time, the families of the couple are formally introduced, and negotiations relating to the bridal dowry, or "Ikigage," commence.
+This dowry, often in the form of livestock, money, or other valuable goods, is a symbol of respect and acknowledgement of the bride's family.
 The amount and type of dowry can vary widely based on factors such as the couple's social standing and individual family traditions.

 Following the negotiations, a ceremony referred to as "Gusaba" takes place.
 This event involves the groom’s family formally requesting the bride’s hand in marriage.
 The men, dressed in traditional garb, come bearing gifts that signify their respect and appreciation for the bride's family.
 The family of the bride listens attentively to the proposal, often guided by a respected elder, who helps to facilitate the dialogue.
 After thoughtful discussion, the bride’s family may accept or decline the proposal, emphasizing the importance of mutual respect in the decision-making process.